xrettle/WFGY/TensionUniverse/BlackHole/Q043_origin_of_cosmic_inflation.md

 * World T: a world with a successful inflation-like mechanism,
 * World F: a world without such a mechanism, relying on alternatives or fine tuning.

-These worlds are **templates for tension patterns**, not claims about what actually happened in our universe.

 ### 5.1 World T (inflation-like world, low inflation tension)